orchidsoftware/orchid.software/source/en/docs/quickstart.md

 ```

 Congratulations, you should now understand how the platform works!
 This is a very simple example, but the development process will be identical in many aspects.
-Now we recommend to go to the [Screens](/en/docs/screens) section in order to learn more about the possibilities that are in your hands.
+Now we recommend to going the [Screens](/en/docs/screens) section to learn more about the possibilities that are in your hands.